Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Proposed defense

 First, for a layer $l$, the channel-wise \textit{Z-score} $\bm z^{(l)} = \frac{\bm h^{(l)} - \mu^{(l)}}{\sigma^{(l)}}$ of $\bm h^{(l)}$ is computed, where $\mu^{(l)}$ and $\sigma^{(l)}$ are the channel-wise mean and standard deviation of the output features, respectively, obtained from a dataset $\bm X$ that does not include attacked images.
 The \textit{Z-score} is then processed in cascade by a sequence of $m$ Average-Pooling operations $(A_1, \ldots, A_i, \ldots A_m)$ as follows:

 where each $A_i$ has kernel size $k_i$ and $\mathcal{R}$ is an operator that resizes (by interpolation) the spatial dimensions of a given tensor to a configurable size $H^{\mathcal{R}} \times W^{\mathcal{R}}$.
-Note that the $i^\text{th}$ kernel is larger than the $(i+1)^\text{th}$ one.
-Also, the resize operation is performed before and after each $A_i$ to enable the use of the pixel-wise product and the same sequence of Average-Pooling operations on different network layers, which otherwise may require working with tensors of different sizes.
+Note that the $i^\texttt{th}$ kernel is larger than the $(i+1)^\texttt{th}$ one.
+Also, the resize operation is performed before and after each $A_i$ to enable the use of the pixel-wise product and the same sequence of Average-Pooling operations on different network layers\del{, which otherwise may require working with tensors of different sizes}.

 The rationale for using such Average-Pooling operations is the following.
 Observe that the \textit{Z-score} itself provides a pixel-wise metric capable of highlighting the over-activated pixels (i.e., pixels with internal activation values that are significantly far from $\mu^{(l)}$ in terms of $\sigma^{(l)}$).
 However, since we aim at masking adversarial patches, we are interested in highlighting \emph{contiguous} over-activated portions of the image rather than spurious over-activated pixels (i.e., pixels whose neighbors have activation values close to $\mu^{(l)}$).
-To do that, the Spatial Pooling Refinement implements a cascade filtering \cite{avg-filtering} that reduces the effects of spurious over-activated pixels.
+To do that, the SPR implements a cascade filtering \cite{avg-filtering} that reduces the effects of spurious over-activated pixels.
 The process is iteratively refined: first larger kernels identify macro-regions that include over-activated contiguous pixels and then smaller kernels refine the analysis within such macro-regions.

 Finally, to obtain the desired heatmap $\mathcal{H}^{(l)}$ (of size $1 \times H^\mathcal{R} \times W^\mathcal{R}$), the absolute values of $\bm a^{(l)}_m$ are averaged across the channels.
-This process yields a heatmap of the over-activated region with sharper borders.
+As shown in the experimental section, this process yields a heatmap of the over-activated region with sharper areas (Figure \ref{fig:pooling_ablation}).

-\subsection{Fusion and detection mechanism}
+\subsection{Fusion and Detection mechanism}